-Since the bulk of the reliability transmission planning occurs at the as a "bottom up" process in the development of the various 10-year transmission expansion plans, stakeholders in the NCTPC footprint may provide input into the coordination activities by participating in the NCTPC process and any other planning processes that they choose to participate in.
-Specifically, the 10-year Local Transmission Plan developed in the NCTPC process described in this Attachment is the basis for Duke's and Progress' input into the SERC model development.
+Since the bulk of the reliability transmission planning occurs at the local planning level as a "bottom up" process in the development of the various 10-year transmission expansion plans, stakeholders in the CTPC footprint may provide input into the coordination activities by participating in the CTPC Process and any other planning processes that they choose to participate in.
+Specifically, the 10-year Local Transmission Plan developed in the CTPC Process described in this Attachment is the basis for DEC's and DEP's input into the SERC model development.
 As discussed in Sections 4 and 5, the TAG participants are provided a number of opportunities to review and comment on and allowed to propose alternatives concerning the development of this transmission expansion plan.
 The results of coordination activities will be shared and discussed with TAG participants.
-If the results of coordination activities are to be shared at a TAG participant meeting, the meeting notice will indicate that such results will be shared and discussed and will either provide the results or indicate how the results can be obtained if the results include Confidential Information.